Use Connected Apps with OAuth Policies

 There are two OAuth policies configured for Nintex DocGen:

-All users may self-authorize |
+| All users may self-authorize |

 By using this option you are allowing permitted Nintex DocGen users with the ability to self-authorize by logging into their Salesforce account.
 If this option is selected:

-Caution: If you have a user configured to run as an automated process using Flow or other automation, then this user will need to be authorized or the autorun process will not complete. |
+Caution: If you have a user configured to run an automated process using Flow or other automation, the user will need to be authorized or the auto-run process will not complete. |

-Admin approved users are pre-authorized |
+| Admin approved users are pre-authorized |

 By using this option administrators can determine which Profiles are authorized to use Nintex DocGen.
 If this option is selected: